annosubmission/annonymous-GRC/index.md

 #### Behavior
-We look into this behavior in image classification and find that GRC can separate features into two parts, attending over caches yielding instance-invariant features, as well as attending over self yielding instance-specific features (See visualizations on Fig.~\ref{fig:pub}).
+We look into this behavior in image classification and find that GRC can separate features into two parts, attending over caches yielding instance-invariant features, as well as attending over self yielding instance-specific features (See visualizations Below}).

 <img src="ct-public.gif" alt="features" width="1000"  class="center" />